 Its impossible for anyone to tell you what may be going on over this medium.
 Best to see a board certified PS for a consultation.
 Best wishes.

-Its hard to tell what it could be if its not leaking.
+It's hard to tell what it could be and if it's not leaking.
 There may be many reasons for this.
 I would recommend you consult with a board certified plastic surgeon.